meri-imperiumi/handbook/docs/checklists/03_anchoring.md

 - [ ] Once the correct scope is reached, lock the chain
 - [ ] Let the anchor set for a short moment
 - [ ] Then start backing again, slowly increasing power
-- [ ] Check that the anchor holds (transits to landmarks, speed 0kt when chain tight)
+- [ ] Check that the anchor holds (transits to landmarks, SOG 0kt when chain tight)
 - [ ] When setting anchor with engine, about 1500 RPM is a good number to reach
 - [ ] Pull up and re-anchor if the anchor doesn't hold